 Until recently, there is a broad agreement that in the Levant, the Emirian evolved to the Ahmiran at about 42-35 k.a.
 BP (Ksar ‘Akil Rockshelter, Üçağızlı Cave, Kebara Cave) and may have consecutively diffused to Europe as early as 43-42 k.a.
 Cal BP (the Bachokirian“ and the so called “Protoaurignacian” of Southern Europe).

 The new data from Bacho Kiro (45 k.a.cal BP) and Boker Tachtit (50 k.a.
-BP) may indicating that two overlapping traditions (the Ahmarian and Emiran) evolved synchroniously and soon entered Europe via the Levantine Corridor.
+BP) may indicate that two overlapping traditions (the Ahmarian and Emiran) evolved synchronously and soon entered Europe via the Levantine Corridor.
 But these are only two possible scenarios.
 Some elements of the Ahmarian / Protoaurignacian lifestyle may also re-entered from Europe to the Near East and other Parts of Asia.

 Resources and images in full resolution: